 All participants must present a current UT student ID or Recreation Membership card before each intramural contest.
 If the membership card does not have a picture, you will be required to show a picture ID with your membership card to play.
 NO EXCEPTIONS!

 A forfeit occurs when a team does not have the minimum number of players present and legally signed in at game time.
 A forfeit fine will be assessed to the team captain’s student account for all forfeits.
 A default forfeit occurs when a team captain contacts the Intramural Office in advance to notify the staff that his or her team will be unable to attend their contest.
-Teams must notify the Intramural Office by 3 p.m. the day of the contest for weekday games and by 5 p.m. on Friday for weekend games.
+Teams must notify the Intramural Office by 3 p.m. the day of the contest.
 The game is recorded as a loss, but no forfeit fine is assessed.

 All ejected players must schedule a meeting with the intramural coordinator before he or she is permitted to participate in future intramural contests.
 Ejected players are prohibited from participating in any intramural contests until he or she has been reinstated.